albertog3410/sep10-freedom-project/blog/entry07.md

 ### EDP
-I am currently on of the Engineering Design Process, which is .
-On one of the last few weeks that I had to make the website, my classmates were looking over each others websites to see what we can improve on in our websites.
-From this,
+I am currently on of the Engineering Design Process, which is to <strong>Communicate the results of my website to my classmates as well as the people in the expo.

 [Previous](entry06.md) | [Next](entry08.md)